azuredevcollege/trainingdays/day6/challenges/challenge4.md

 CMD ["java", "app1"]
 ```

-As you can see, now we have a Dockerfile with 2 FROM instructions.
-First part is the same as the original Dockerfile that we have built our application a few minutes ago.
+As you can see, we have a Dockerfile with 2 "FROM" instructions.
+Think it like 2 Dockerfiles combined together.
+First part is similar to the Dockerfile that we have built our application a few minutes ago.
 There are only 2 differences.
-First, there is a new section at the end of the FROM instruction.
-"AS builder" or it could be AS anything, just name it.
-It indicates that this first section is tagged as builder.
-We're gonna use this tag in the second section.
-Second difference is that CMD instruction has been removed, because we don't need it anymore.
-This "builder" stage is just for compiling the application from its source code.
-We take our source code, copy it into this jdk image, compile the application and that's it.
-After that we start to build our actual image with a new FROM instruction.
-This is the final image that will be created at the end.
+First, there is a new section at the end of the "FROM" instruction.
+"AS builder" or it could be "AS anything", just name it.
+It indicates that this first section of this Dockerfile is named as "builder".
+We're gonna use this name later to copy artifacts generated in this stage.
+Second difference is that "CMD" instruction has been removed, because we don't need it anymore.
+This "builder" stage is just used for compiling the application from its source code.
+We're taking our source code, copying it into a jdk image, compiling the application in it and that's it.
+After that we are building our actual image with a new "FROM" instruction.
+This second stage will create the actual image that will be tagged at the end.
 It's based on JRE image, not the JDK.

-The COPY --from=builder line copies just the built artifact from the previous stage into this new stage.
-The JDK and any intermediate artifacts are left behind, and not saved in the final image.
-The end result is the tiny production image that just includes the application.
+Please pay attention to line 8.
+"COPY --from=builder".
+We're instructing Docker to copy files from stage called builder.
+First stage is there just to compile our application.
+Our source code has been compiled and application has been created at this builder stage.
+And we're copying just this compiled application into final image.
+In this way, jdk and any intermediate artifacts are left behind and not present in the final image.
+The end result is this tiny production image that just includes the application.
 Not the source code and not the development tools.
 Let's build this image and see what's going on.
 (We're gonna use ```-f``` option to point this Dockerfile2.
-We use the -f flag with docker build to point a Dockerfile named other than Dockerfile or not located in the folder that we run the command)
+If your Dockerfile name is different than Dockerfile -First letter is Uppercase "D" and file doesn't have any extension like .txt- or Dockerfile is in another folder, you should use -f option and point that file)

 Type:
 ```shell